 You Can Go On A Gourmet Cheese Crawl In Tasmania

-The sheer volume of cheese producers in Tasmania is immense, but the great news is a number of these cheeseries are open for visitors and tastings, meaning you can base your entire holiday around a spectacular gourmet cheese crawl.
+There’s an immense number of cheese producers in Tasmania, and the great news is that a number of them are open to visitors for tastings, meaning you can base your entire holiday around a spectacular gourmet cheese crawl.

 #1 The Wicked Cheese Company

 The Wicked Cheese Company prides itself on its use of only the purest hormone-free and chemical-free milk from grass-fed cows.
 And it must be doing something right, because the relatively newish cheesemaker has a host of awards under its belt, including the Supreme Cheese Champion Trophy from the 2008 Royal Melbourne Show for its Triple Cream Brie.

 Head to the factory in Richmond to see how the cheese is made, partake in a tasting, and indulge in the product ranges at wholesale prices.

 Where: 1238 Richmond Road, Richmond

 Tongola Goat Products is a small, artisan fromagerie with a focus on producing handmade goat milk cheeses from its own herd of organically reared Toggenburg goats.
 It produces four varieties of cheese, including Curdly (fresh and unsalted), Capri (a young, fresh cheese), Bloom (a white mould cheese) and Billy (a hard and flavourful aged cheese).